Improving Label-Deficient Keyword Spotting Through Self-Supervised Pretraining

-In this paper, we investigate the use of self-supervised learning for \gls*{kws} using the non-contrastive self-supervised framework Data2Vec \cite{data2vec}.
-We implement three variations of the \gls*{kwt} model \cite{berg_KWT}, varying from \num{607d3} to \num{5361d3} parameters, and pretrain the models using Data2Vec.
-The models are evaluated on a label-deficient setup of the Google Speech Commands data set \cite{speechcommandsv2}, and the results show that self-supervised pretraining significantly improves the \gls*{kws} performance when only a sparse amount of labelled data is available.
-The source code used to produce the results of this paper is made publicly available\footnote{\url{https://github.com/HolgerBovbjerg/data2vec-KWS}}.
+In this paper, we investigate the adaption of the general \emph{non-contrastive SSL} framework Data2Vec \cite{data2vec} to improve \gls*{kws} performance in label-deficient scenarios.
+We implement three variations of the \gls*{kwt} model \cite{berg_KWT}, varying from 600k to 5.4M parameters, and pretrain the models using Data2Vec.
+The models are evaluated on a label-deficient setup of the Google Speech Commands data set \cite{speechcommandsv2} with only \SI{20}{\percent} labelled data for supervised training, and the results show the following: \begin{enumerate} \itemsep{0.2em} \item Self-supervised pretraining significantly improves the \gls*{kws} performance for all three models when the amount of labelled data is limited, indicating that self-supervised learning can also be beneficial for small models. \item All three pretrained and fine-tuned models achieve similar performance to models trained on \SI{100}{\percent} labelled data, while using \SI{80}{\percent} data as unlabelled data for self-supervised pretraining, and only \SI{20}{\percent} labelled data for fine-tuning. \item A significant performance improvement from self-supervised pretraining is also seen when using a larger out-of-domain data set for pretraining. \item Fine-tuning the entire pretrained model is necessary. \end{enumerate}